afroditeapp/afrodite-backend/crates/api_client/docs/ProfileApi.md

 > post_profile(profile_update)
 Update profile information.

 Update profile information.
-Writes the profile to the database only if it is changed.
-TODO: string lenght validation, limit saving new profiles TODO: return the new proifle.
+Writes the profile to the database only if it is changed.  # Requirements - Profile attributes must be valid - Profile text must be empty - Profile age must be same as currently or same as the current age calculated from birthdate  TODO: string lenght validation, limit saving new profiles TODO: return the new proifle.
 Edit: is this really needed?

 ### Parameters